 In the chief moral requisite for such a work Calvin is excelled by none.
 He is an honest interpreter.
 No consideration would have induced him to wrest the words of Scripture from their plain meaning.
 Those who may question his conclusions cannot trace them to an unworthy motive.
 Timid theologians will be occasionally startled by his expositions.
 Though they may not absolutely impeach the soundness of his doctrine, they will tremble for the fate of some favorite theory or ingenious argument.
 With such minds he has no sympathy.
-He examines the Scriptures with the humility of one who inquires at the oracle of God, (2 Samuel 16:23,) and proclaims the reply with the faith of one who knows that the word of the Lord is tried, (Psalm 18:30.)
+He examines the Scriptures with the humility of one who inquires at the oracle of God, ($^{101623>}$ 2 Samuel 16:23,) and proclaims the reply with the faith of one who knows that the word of the Lord is tried, ($^{191830>}$ Psalm 18:30.)

 Intimately connected with this integrity of purpose is the Catholic spirit which he constantly breathes.
 His labors are dedicated to no sect, but to the cause of divine truth.
 If his opinions do not find equal favor with all true Christians, they are made to feel that he addresses them as brethren in Christ Jesus.
 In his eye the Church of Christ is one.
 He never forgets the ties which unite all believers to each other and to their exalted Head.
-Are there any whose sentiments are hardly distinguishable from those things which are most surely believed among us, (Luke 1:1,) and yet who associate with the name of Calvinism all that is stern and repulsive?
+Are there any whose sentiments are hardly distinguishable from those things which are most surely believed among us, (^{<420101>}Luke 1:1,) and yet who associate with the name of Calvinism all that is stern and repulsive?
 Let them follow the expositions of this master in Israel.
 They will find the most remarkable peculiarities of his creed boldly avowed, but accompanied by other revealed truths to which they had supposed him to be indifferent, and by no ordinary earnestness of practical exhortation.
 Amidst his severest denunciations of doctrinal error, they will not fail to discover the same enlarged views and Christian forbearance which animated the great apostle of the Gentiles.
-Rarely will they behold that sentiment more beautifully exemplified, manner, and adds great weight to his interpretations.
-Of his acquaintance with Hebrew it is unnecessary now to speak.
-His familiarity with the Greek language appears less in observations on phrases, or allusions to the various renderings of some passages, than in a close adherence to those shades of meaning which no translation of the Scriptures can convey.
-Even when he appears to have overlooked or mistaken the words, a reference to the original, which had been studiously kept out of view, will justify the unexpected remark.
+Rarely will they behold that sentiment more beautifully exemplified,

-Grace be to all them that love our Lord Jesus Christ in sincerity, (Ephesians 6:24.)
+Grace be to all them that love our Lord Jesus Christ in sincerity, (^{<490624>}Ephesians 6:24.)